kazuuuuuuuuuuuu/project/file_system/readme.txt

 class MMapFileOperation: public FileOperation (having a member of MMapFile) It provides file operations via memory(optional)

+class IndexHandle：
+It contains fundamental operations of the index block

 the index block structure:
 1 the index block header
 struct IndexHeader